 Please arrive at ADI 15 minutes before your scheduled exam time.

-The cost of this procedure is $50.
+The cost of this procedure is $100 and discounted to $50 during the month of December.
 Payment will be due at the time services are provided.

 What to Expect During the Test